QuentinRa/blog.quentinra.dev/special/ilo/tchat/index.md

 ``JavaFX runtime component missing``

 <blockquote class="spoiler">
-Oh !
-You got this one !
+Oh!
+You got this one!
 Welcome to JavaFX!
 In order to run a JavaFX you need to give some VM options, namely
 <code>--module-path lib --add-modules javafx.controls,javafx.fxml</code>
-if lib is a folder with JavaFX .jar libraries.
-Check our the IDE tutorial and try to setup things properly.
+(if lib is the folder with JavaFX .jar libraries).
+Check out the tutorial for your IDE and try to set up things properly.
 </blockquote>

 ``Can't load FXML error``